5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 **Update 1.1.0** : Implemented better error logging, implemented new page called "timeline" which shows realtime data.
 Fixed some timezone issues. same rules apply as `1.0.6`.

+**Update 1.1.1/1.1.2** : Bug fix on file rights, PHP timezone and message throttling by WhatsApp. same rules apply as `1.0.6`.

 **People that have problems setting up this project, you can register at this Gitlab server for any issues.**